-It’s hard work finding the perfect nanny to take care of your children.
+It’s hard work finding the perfect nanny or senior caregiver to take care of your loved ones.
 But before they can start, you need to take care of one more important task: setting up their payroll and tax withholdings.
 Below is a step-by-step guide for how to do it correctly, but know that HomePay can take care of everything for you if you need our help.

 Step 1: Confirm you have tax and payroll responsibilities

 Before you start the payroll process, you want to be sure you are required to pay the “nanny tax.”
-Some nannies work part-time or unusual hours making many families unsure of their exact legal and financial obligations.
-The simple approach is to take a look at your nanny’s wages.
-Will they add up to $2,300 or more in a calendar year?
+Some nannies and caregivers work part-time or unusual hours making many families unsure of their exact legal and financial obligations.
+The simple approach is to take a look at your employee’s wages.
+Will they add up to $2,600 or more in a calendar year?
 If so, you are required to withhold taxes from their paycheck and pay employer payroll taxes.

-Step 2: Talk to your nanny about how payroll works
+Step 2: Talk to your nanny or caregiver about how payroll works

-Some nannies unfortunately are paid under the table and don’t understand how professional payroll works and why it’s actually beneficial to caregivers to be paid on the books.
-Make sure to discuss the difference between gross wages (before taxes) and net pay (after taxes) so your nanny isn’t caught off guard when they receive their first paycheck.
+Some caregivers unfortunately are paid under the table and don’t understand how professional payroll works and why it’s actually beneficial to nannies and senior care workers to be paid on the books.
+Make sure to discuss the difference between gross wages (before taxes) and net pay (after taxes) so your caregiver isn’t caught off guard when they receive their first paycheck.
 This is also a good time to go over things like overtime pay and paid time off, which should be detailed in a nanny contract.

 Step 3: Find a household payroll service if you need help